 Step 2 – Locate the downloaded file

 You can find the downloaded image file in the downloads folder, if you have not changed the default settings.
-The filename would be something like rhel-8.0-x86_64-dvd.iso.
+The filename would be something like rhel-8.1-x86_64-dvd.iso.
+The file size would be around 7.3 GB.

 Step 3- Open VMWare Workstation